What Hand Does Your Wedding and Engagement Ring Go On?

 "Usually people have slightly larger ring sizes on the right hand, but as long as it is within a quarter of size, this should work," Ghanimian says.
 If the engagement ring is too big or too small to do this—or you just don't want to take the engagement ring off (and risk losing it!)—it's okay to put your band above your engagement ring.
 Some brides even have the wedding band soldered to the engagement ring, so it becomes one piece of jewelry, and represents the marital bond.

 After the wedding day, wear your engagement and wedding rings however you like them best.
 Again, the most popular way in the US is to have them both on the ring finger of the left hand with your wedding band first, but you can separate them and wear them on opposite hands, or you can wear your wedding band solo.
+While it's easy to obsess about which finger does a wedding ring go on, the choice is really yours to make.

 "Many women are wearing their wedding bands solo as an excuse to start a collection of bands that they then stack on their right hand," Lawler-Trustey says.
 "Some women are even receiving more than one wedding band on the day of the wedding to surround their engagement ring.
 Another trend we've seen is forgoing the traditional engagement ring altogether and requesting a beautiful diamond eternity band."